(53)

 So, for once, the guy doesn’t call the shots.
 Great.
 But to be a completely insane, nonsensical shrew because everything has to be done your way?
 That I don’t get.

 I’d take a barrage of slugs to my jaw over one word from you again.
+We got in an argument one night.
+I thought all was right as rain by

 the time we went to bed.
 Granted, I woke up in the middle of the night